jadeyliu939/iter8-trend/README.md

 # Iter8-trend

+Iter8-trend collects metrics of past experiments and summarizes them to show trends that could expose performance problems creeping up over time, which might not be obvious if one only compares consecutive versions during canary testing.
+This is invaluable to developers when tracking down a performance problem and pin-pointing it to a particular version that was deployed in the past.

 This is an optional component to [Iter8](http://github.com/iter8-tools) and cannot run standalone.
 It should be installed either as part of Iter8 installation process or separately after Iter8 is installed.